ModelEarth/community/interns/SCC-EPA-GDEcD-positions.md

 Strong interest in sustainability and economic development

 ### Deliverables
-D3 code for visualizations of material flows and USEEIO model data Python code and documentation to apply machine learning algorithms to material flow and other environmental data
+D3 code for visualizations of material flows and USEEIO model data that can be used in the community web application Python code and documentation to apply machine learning algorithms to material flow and other environmental data

 <!--<a href="http://smartcities.gatech.edu/gscc-application" target="gatechapp">Georgia Tech Students</a> | -->